MrFizzyBubbs/pymafia/README.md

 *pymafia* uses [JPype](https://github.com/kivy/pyjnius) to reflect KoLmafia's Java environment, so you will need to install a Java Development Kit (JDK) on your operating system — KoLmafia's developers recommend [Adoptium v17](https://adoptium.net/index.html).
 For information on troubleshooting your Java installation, see [JPype's troubleshooting guide](https://jpype.readthedocs.io/en/latest/install.html#if-it-fails).

 ## Usage
 To get started, simply import *pymafia* or any of its components.
 Doing so will download a KoLmafia jar file (if it is not present in the current working directory) and start a Java Virtual Machine (JVM) with the jar file included in the JVM's classpath.
 This process can take over a minute depending on your internet connection.

-You can change the revision of KoLmafia to use by setting the revision in the `pymafia_config` module prior to importing *pymafia*.
+You can choose the revision of KoLmafia to use or location to run it from by setting these properties in the `pymafia_config` module prior to importing *pymafia*.
+The revision defaults to the last known working revision at the time of release and the location defaults to a folder named "kolmafia" in the current working directory.

 ```python
 >>> import pymafia_config